forseti-security/forseti-security/_docs/_latest/use/explain.md

 $ forseti model use <MODEL_NAME>
 ```

-### Querying the data model through Explain
+### Using Explain to query the data model

 Following are some example commands you can run to query the data model.

-#### Listing all resources in the data model
+#### Listing resources in the data model

 ```bash
 $ forseti explainer list_resources
 ```

-Filter the results and list resources only in a folder
+You can also the results and list resources only in a folder:

 ```bash
 $ forseti-client-XXXX-vm> forseti explainer list_resources --prefix organization/1234567890/folder/folder-name